liuyuanlong1994/06-web/README.md

      df.dropna(inplace = True, axis = 1)    # drop empty columns
      df["Year"] = 2004
      ```
    * Write a for loop, saving up all of your dataframes (elections) in a list.
-Then `concat' them together.
+Then `concat` them together.
 You'll probably want just these columns:
      ```
      ["Democratic", "Republican", "Total Votes Cast", "Year"]
      ```